 The School is open 8:15am to 5:00pm Monday through Friday and 8:00am to 4:30pm on Saturdays.
 Level 1 students are off on Sunday and Monday during the first two months of the program.
 Level 2-5 up students are scheduled Monday through Saturday with one day off during the week and Sunday off.
 Their day off will change as they progress in the program.
 All students are expected to attend school on Saturdays.

 Our year-round training permits a new student to start at any time, however, formal classes commence on the second Wednesday of January, March, May, June, July, September, and November.
 Due to limited enrollment, prospective students should plan to visit the School and make application far in advance of the time they wish to start.

 LENGTH OF THE COURSE

 Ten (10) to Twelve (12) Months of full time training.
 The total length of the course is 1500 clock hours, each clock hour defined as 60 minutes.
-On average, students normally complete the course within 52 weeks.
-The course is to be completed in a maximum of 79 weeks.
-Said maximum, making allowances for all holidays that may fall within the enrollment period, a reasonable number of absences and any leave(s) of absence.
-No clock hour to credit hour conversion formula is used by the school for academic purposes, sixty minutes defines each curriculum hour.
+On average, students complete the course within 49 weeks.
+The maximum time allowed for course completion is 79 weeks, making allowances for all holidays that may fall within the enrollment period, a reasonable number of absences and maximum leaves.
+Noncompletion of the program within the maximum timeframe of 79 weeks will result in termination of the program.

 BARBER STYLING CURRICULUM